opencv/opencv/modules/objdetect/doc/cascade_classification.rst

     Groups the object candidate rectangles.

     :param rectList: Input/output vector of rectangles.
-Output vector includes retained and grouped rectangles.??
+Output vector includes retained and grouped rectangles.

     :param groupThreshold: Minimum possible number of rectangles minus 1.
-The threshold is used in a group of rectangles to retain it.??
+The threshold is used in a group of rectangles to retain it.

     :param eps: Relative difference between sides of the rectangles to merge them into a group.

-The function is a wrapper for the generic function :ref:`partition` .
-It clusters all the input rectangles using the rectangle equivalence criteria that combines rectangles with similar sizes and similar locations (the similarity is defined by ``eps`` ).
+The function is a wrapper for the generic function :ocv:func:`partition` .
+It clusters all the input rectangles using the rectangle equivalence criteria that combines rectangles with similar sizes and similar locations.
+The similarity is defined by ``eps``.
 When ``eps=0`` , no clustering is done at all.
 If
 :math:`\texttt{eps}\rightarrow +\inf` , all the rectangles are put in one cluster.
 Then, the small clusters containing less than or equal to ``groupThreshold`` rectangles are rejected.
 In each other cluster, the average rectangle is computed and put into the output rectangle list.